Norsninja/moodswin/README.md

 Retrieve all survey results

 ### Visualize results using Plotly
-The project also uses Plotly.js to generate a scatter plot of the survey results, with the x-axis showing the date the survey was submitted and the y-axis showing the survey results.
+The project also uses Plotly to generate a scatter plot of the survey results, with the x-axis showing the date the survey was submitted and the y-axis showing the survey results.

 ### Note
 This project is still a work in progress and I am unsure of the results.
 It works on my local machine, yet it may not work as expected on your machine.

 ### To Do
-Improve the FullCalendar functionality.
+Improve the FullCalendar functionality to display the chosen colors.
+Convert project to Django with user-specific data storage and visualization, using everything I have learned from this project.
+I want to use web3 to authenticate users and maybe charge some crypto (big brand, or maybe a token) to use it.

 Please let me know if you have any issues running the project.